As Georgia's Hand Recount Concludes, Vote Count Shows Biden Still Ahead

 Meanwhile, the Trump campaign can still request a machine recount of election results after the state's certification, something that would take at least a week for some counties to complete.

-The elections director in Fulton County, Georgia's most populous, told commissioners it could take up to 9 days to re-scan more than half a million ballots.
+The elections director in Fulton County, Georgia's most populous, told commissioners it could take up to nine days to rescan more than half a million ballots.